Evaluating and documenting maximum capacity

-Prior to reopening, staff will receive a copy of the Health and Safety Plan, which they will review and sign.
+Staff have received a copy of the Health and Safety Plan, which they reviewed and signed.

 Additionally, the collection storage room has its own climate-controlled system which maintains the temperature and humidity at a level to preserve the collection items stored there.

 Because of our small size and relatively modest means, we are not currently planning upgrades to our HVAC system.
-The system receives quarterly maintenance, and will be serviced immediately prior to opening to the public.
+The system receives quarterly maintenance.

 Food and beverage concessions